Technology has taken investing a step further with the advent of robo-advisors.

 Before Canada’s banking giants jumped on the wagon, fin-tech companies like Wealthsimple had already introduced low-fee automated investing to Canadians in 2014.

 Robo-advisors have definitely impacted the wealth management industry in many ways.
-They are by default attractive to investors who are seeking to minimize their investment fees without getting their hands dirty.
+By default, they are attractive to investors seeking to minimize their investment fees while getting access to hassle-free investment management.

-Previously, the two major options for managing your investment portfolio was to either use your bank (and pay high fees for mutual funds), or to manage it yourself using a traditional brokerage account.
+Previously, the two main options for managing your investment portfolio were to either use your bank (and pay high fees for mutual funds) or to manage it yourself using a brokerage account.

 This BMO SmartFolio review covers the services being offered, the investment fees you pay, and how they compare with other robo-advisors.